Previous dayMarch 24, 2026Next day

 69.5 km1--✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.6 earthquake 23 km NW of Susitna, Alaska at 20:46 UTC on March 24, 2026.
+Reports of a magnitude 2.6 earthquake 23 km NW of Susitna, Alaska came in on March 24, 2026 at 20:46 UTC.
 A small number of nearby observers (1) submitted felt reports to the USGS.
-At a depth of 69.5 km, the event was shallow crustal.
+This was a shallow crustal earthquake, focused at 69.5 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 61.718°, -150.778°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 61.718°N, -150.778°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-24